Major: Associate in Arts/Associate in Science

-Trinco is determining how to shape her future and is looking at several options, including a master’s program for public administration as well as becoming a licensed funeral director.
+Trinco, who is pursuing a master’s degree in Public Administration at Aurora University, is determining how to shape her future and is looking at several options.
 She encourages anyone considering COD to enroll and try new things.

 “In addition to being cost effective, College of DuPage has amazing professors,” she said.
 “You should also join clubs and try honors classes because they’re worth it.
 Join Phi Theta Kappa if you are given the opportunity.
 And always apply for scholarships.